ckeditor/ckeditor4/plugins/a11yfirsthelp/content/en/imageHelp.md

 * The alternative text is added to the `alt` attribute of the `img` element.

-### Description Location
+### Location of Description

-* The *Description Location* provides information to screen reader users of where thy can find a more detailed description of the content of the imageon the current page.
+* The *Location of Description* provides information to screen reader users of where thy can find a more detailed description of the content of the imageon the current page.

 * Images of charts can be described by adding a table of the data used to generate the chart in the page.

 * This option is only enabled when the image type "Complex" is selected.

 * The location information is added to the `title` attribute of the `img` element.

+### Caption

+* A *Caption* is an optional visual label supprted by CKEditor for an image and provides an additional way to describe an image.

+* From an accessibility perspective the *Caption* and *Alternative Text* should not be the same, but complement each other.

+* In some cases the *Caption* may sufficiently describe the purpose of the image, so *Alternative Text* is not needed, or should be used to provide a more detailed description that the *caption*.

+* In some cases the *Caption* maybe providing detailed information about an image (e.g. the names and rows of people in a group picture), and in this case the *Alternative Text* should provide shorter text describing the purpose of the image (e.g. group picture of..).

+* Using the caption creates a `figcaption` element contained in a `figure` element.
+The `figure` element also contains the `img` element.

 ### Why it's important